 These three start-ups—all launched at BU—are featured in the Science Coalition report Sparking Economic Growth 2.0: Companies Created from Federally Funded Research, Fueling American Innovation, and Economic Growth, released yesterday.
 The report from the nonprofit organization of more than 50 public and private research universities, including BU, highlights the achievements of 100 companies, all born of federally funded research, that are bringing cutting-edge innovations to the marketplace and creating new jobs.

-BU start-ups in the fold are Allegro Diagnostics, founded by Jerome Brody, a School of Medicine professor of medicine, and Professor Avrum Spira (Medicine, Pathology, Bioinformatics; ENG’02), the Alexander Graham Bell Professor in Health Care Entrepreneurship and chief of computational biomedicine at MED; Sample6 Technologies, started by Professor James Collins (BME, MSE, SE), a William Fairfield Warren Distinguished Professor, Michael Koeris (ENG’09), and Timothy Lu (ENG’09); and Sand9, begun by Matthew Crowley, former director of venture capital in the Office of Technology Development, and Raj Mohanty, a College of Arts & Sciences professor of physics.
+BU start-ups in the fold are Allegro Diagnostics, founded by Jerome Brody, a School of Medicine professor of medicine, and Professor Avrum Spira (Medicine, Pathology, Bioinformatics; ENG’02), the Alexander Graham Bell Professor in Health Care Entrepreneurship and chief of computational biomedicine at MED; Sample6 Technologies, started by Professor James Collins (BME, MSE, SE), a William Fairfield Warren Distinguished Professor, Michael Koeris (ENG’09), and Timothy Lu (ENG’09); and Sand9, begun by Matthew Crowley, former director of venture capital in the Office of Technology Development, and Professor Raj Mohanty (Physics, MSE).

 Vinit Nijhawan, managing director of the Office of Technology Development, says BU helps about half a dozen companies get off the ground each year.